Off-Grid Water System Guide

 • Winter emergencies

-a gravity system can still provide drinking water when powered systems stop working.
+a gravity-fed system can continue providing drinking water while powered systems remain offline.

 Emergency Water Storage Matters

-Many off-grid homeowners focus heavily on food storage while overlooking emergency water supplies.
+Many people focus heavily on food storage while overlooking emergency water supplies.

 Self-Reliance Starts With Water Security